-The Senior 1 to Senior 4 Spanish Language and Culture: A Foundation for Implementation identifies the prescribed general and specific learning outcomes by grade from the first to the fourth year.
-In addition, it provides suggestions for instruction, assessment, and the selection of learning resources to assist educators as they work with students to achieve the prescribed learning outcomes.
+The Spanish Language and Culture Implementation Manual identifies the prescribed general and specific outcomes by grade from the first to the fourth year.
+In addition, it provides suggestions for instruction, assessment, and the selection of learning resources to assist educators as they work with students to achieve the prescribed outcomes.